It’s been one whole year of shopping less, combating clutter, and cutting costs. The low buy year results for Q4 are in!

 The Untimely

 I got a call in early November to come and fetch a bespoke item I had been waiting on for over a year and a half.
 I had ordered it back in February 2020.
-While I was dying for it to arrive, I was sort of glad it was taking them so long to make it due to the pandemic.
+While I was dying for it to arrive, I was sort of glad it was taking them so long to make it.
 I secretly hoped it would not arrive until after I have a new job.
 Alas.
 It was not something one could simply say no to.
 Fortunately though, I had set aside the purchase price back when I ordered it.
 So while it did put quite a dent in my wallet, it was an expenditure I had known all year long could crop up.

 Looking Ahead to Next Year

-All in all, my low buy year results were positive.
+All in all, my low buy year results were very positive.
 Plus, I was able to really understand what triggers my spending.
 That’s probably half the battle when going low-buy!
 The challenge was not difficult thanks to good preparations.
 In such, I have decided to continue on this low buy journey for a second year in a row.

 I’ve actually really enjoyed being more selective with my purchases and I’ve grown more appreciative of the things I have.
-It’s also been motivating to see how I’ve gained a bit more space in cabinets, closets, and drawers as I continue decluttering and Swedish death cleaning in parallel to low-buying.
+It’s also been motivating to see how I’ve gained a bit more space in cabinets, closets, and drawers as I continue decluttering and working through my Swedish death cleaning checklist in parallel to low-buying.
 It’s true that you start to focus more on sustainability, experiences, and good value instead of just amassing stuff or trying to escape from life’s frustrations.

 Plus I am really starting to value how wonderful it is to live with less.
 Doing a low buy year results in lighter living.
 That doesn’t just mean you have more money in your account.
 You also have less stuff to maintain, clean, and insure!